 autism diagnostic clinic services

-The autism diagnostic clinic provides evaluations for children ages 18 months through six years old.
+The autism diagnostic clinic provides evaluations for children ages 18 months through their 4th birthday.
 During these evaluations, our team spends a great deal of time observing and getting to know your child in order to make an accurate assessment.

 The first step is for your child’s primary care physician to refer your child to the autism diagnostic clinic.
 After we receive this referral, our team will ask you to complete an online questionnaire so that we can better understand your child’s needs.